 TGbk editor please change 11bk D3.0 P55L9-10 as follow:

-If the I2R NDP is transmitted with a 320 MHz bandwidth, the format shall be an EHT Ranging NDP; if the bandwidth is less than 320 MHz it shall be an HE Ranging NDP.
+If the I2R NDP is transmitted with a 320 MHz bandwidth, the format shall be an EHT Ranging NDP; if the bandwidth is less than 320 MHz and dot11NGVOptionImplemented is equal to false, it shall be an HE Ranging NDP.
+If dot11NGVOptionImplemented is equal to true, it shall be an NGV Ranging NDP.

+`